MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-display-dialog-box.md

     |Minimum |240px                    |210px                     |

 * Certain environments, such as dashboards, block the use of dialog boxes.
 You can program your visual to detect whether the current environment allows opening a dialog box, by checking the boolean `this.host.hostCapabilities.allowModalDialog`.
+* As of powerbi-visuals-API 3.8, the dialog icon and title are determined by the visual’s icon and display name and can't be changed.
 * The following features don't support the Power BI visuals dialog box:

   * Embedded analytics
   * Publish to web
   * Dashboards

 ## Next steps